LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK02D2-Identity-Registration.md

 We take a bit of a short-cut by copying the registration code from the textbook.
 We will be adding the following:

-- A view: Registration
 - A view-model: RegisterVM
-- Methods in the AccountController:
+- A controller: AccountController, with these methods:
   - HttpGet version of Register
   - HttpPost version of Register
+- A view: Registration
+  - Add code to load JavaScript libraries for validation in the browser